indocom/pinus-client/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the result.

+### UI Components:

+`pinus-client` heavily relies on `pinus-ui-library` which contains most of React UI components to be used for any `pinus tech` projects.
+The development of the UI is easier on `pinus-ui-library` repo as it contains `storybook` and `chromatic` CI/CD.

 ### Sidenote: Emulating Authentication

 If you are developing on private routes, you will need to emulate Firebase Authentication